 Trouble Creating a Solid

 If you find that your object is not a closed polysurface, there are many different ways to proceed.
 It is best to fix the geometry, rather than converting it to a mesh and trying to repair it.
 For further information on how to make a closed, solid model look for tips on the web, or contact Lab Staff for assistance.

 Exporting to STL

 Once you have a closed polysurface, the next step is to export the geometry as an STL file.
 We highly recommend using the ‘Mesh’ command to mesh the object first.
 This will allow you to ensure your mesh is the resolution you would like.
 It is also possible to simply export the object.
 To export, select the geometry you wish to export and go to “File”, “Export Selected.”
 Select “Stereolithography (.stl) and click “save.”
 A new dialog box should appear.
 Usually the default is sufficient, but if you wish to adjust the tolerance of the object (number of polygons) it can be done here.
 Select “Ok.”
 A new dialog box appears.
 You don’t need to change anything here, binary is fine, just hit “Ok.”

 Checking STL Mesh

-The first step is to have an idea in mind of what you would like to produce.
+What would you like to produce?
 How large does it need to be?
 How thin are the members?
 What does the geometry look like?
 All 3D Print Lab Assistants are available for consultation and walk up file preparation/execution during their posted shifts (see calendar above).
 We highly recommend meeting with a 3D Print LA first if you have never submitted a 3D print request.

 2. Become Familiar with Equipment